 XIV.
-Add one article to be article 174: "Where criminal suspect voluntarily admit guilt, agree to the sentencing recommendation, and to the applicable procedures, a written plea affidavit shall be signed with the defender or duty lawyer present.
+Add one article to be article 174: "Where criminal suspect voluntarily admit guilt, agree to the sentencing recommendation, and to the applicable procedures, a written plea affidavit shall be signed with the defender present.

 "In any of the following circumstances the criminal suspect is not required to sign a plea affidavit: